 Getting your temperature right and holding it can be a challenge that most beginners struggle with.
-Some of the newer smokers have digital and Wi-Fi control options, but your classic wood or charcoal smokers are controlled by fuel and air.
+Some newer smokers have digital and Wi-Fi control options, but your classic wood or charcoal smokers are controlled by fuel and air.

 Size is an important factor that can affect your experience in a few ways.
 First, it can be hard to deal with a large smoker for someone without prior experience.
-Second, if your smoker is too small it can be hard to cook enough food for a party.
+Second, if your smoker is too small, it can be hard to cook enough food for a party.
 So, it is best to get a smoker just big enough for your needs.

 Gas smoker vs. Electric smoker